Kevin Smith (speedway rider)

 Kevin James Smith (born 29 July 1961) is a former motorcycle speedway rider from England.
 He earned three international caps for the England national speedway team.

 Speedway career

-Smith began his leage career riding as a 16-year-old for Weymouth Wildcats and Rye House Rockets.
+Smith began his league career riding as a 16-year-old for Weymouth Wildcats and Rye House Rockets.

 Smith reached the final of the British Speedway Championship in 1981.

-He rode in the top two tiers of British Speedway riding for various clubs, including Hackney Hawks, Poole Pirates, Swindon Robins and Cradley Heathens.
+Smith rode in the top two tiers of British Speedway riding for various clubs, including Hackney Hawks, Poole Pirates, Swindon Robins and Cradley Heathens.

-Arguably his best season was helping Rye House Rockets win the 1980 league title, when he also averaged 8.43 for the season.
+Arguably, Smiths best season was helping Rye House Rockets win the 1980 league title, when he also averaged 8.43 for the season.